TheDohn/TheDohn.github.io/README.md

 Below are a list of (personal) projects I have been working on lately with the goal of developing my data science skills.

 ## Kaggle Home Credit Default Risk (https://www.kaggle.com/c/home-credit-default-risk)
+This was my first "real" data science project.